Person

 Overview

-She received her B.S. from UC Davis in International Agricultural Development.
-Previously, she worked at Feed the Future's Horticulture Innovation Lab and interned at ECHO, an international NGO focused on agricultural research and extension for small-scale farmers in the tropics.
-Michelle is a USDA National Needs Fellow for International Trade and Development and is currently pursuing an M.S. in Agricultural Leadership, Education, and Communications.
-Her graduate thesis research is focused on the nexus of gender and climate change in agricultural extension systems.
+Prior to graduate school, Michelle worked at the Horticulture Innovation Lab and interned at ECHO, an international NGO focused on agricultural research and extension for small-scale farmers in the tropics.
+Michelle is a USDA National Needs Fellow for International Trade and Development and is pursuing a PhD in Agricultural Leadership, Education, and Communications.

 Picture of Michelle Hayano Boutell